 Potential for unexpected downtime

-While slow loading times and other off-putting aspects of poor web hosting may reduce the chance of making a sale, a company whose website is completely inaccessible by customers will have no chance.
+While slow loading times and other off-putting aspects of poor web hosting may reduce the chance of making a sale, a company whose website is completely inaccessible to customers will have no chance.
 Bad website hosting services will be unable to deal with the space requirements or amount of traffic coming to your website, resulting in unexpected downtime.

 For any website, this can be frustrating, but for eCommerce, it directly affects sales and can have a severe impact on your ability to maintain success.
 A perfect example was in 2013, when Amazon’s website went down for half an hour, costing the company millions of dollars.
 With Amazon being one of the largest and most profitable websites in the world, it demonstrates how catastrophic not having the correct website hosting service can be.